UmairMughal901/Git-Commands-Line-Help/GitCommands.md

-//How to initialize folder for git tacking git init
+<h1>How to initialize folder for git tacking</h1>
+git init

 //If you want to revert changes made to your working copy, do this:

 git checkout .

-//If you want to revert changes made to the index (i.e., that you have added), do this.
-Warning this will reset all of your unpushed commits to master!:
+<h1>If you want to revert changes made to the index (i.e., that you have added), do this.
+Warning this will reset all of your unpushed commits to master!:</h1>

 git reset